matthewashley1/Udacity---Robotics-Software-Engineer-Nanodegree/README.md

 ## Project 2 - [Go Chase It](https://github.com/matthewashley1/Udacity---Robotics-Software-Engineer-Nanodegree/tree/master/Go%20Chase%20It)

 Design a mobile robot housed inside a Gazebo world that will chase a white ball.
-Robot is programmed with ROS using C++ nodes.
+Robot is programmed with ROS using C++ nodes

 ___